joez2450/sep10-freedom-project/blog/entry01.md

 ## Engineering Design Process

 I am currently defining a problem in Transportation (first stage of EDP).
-The problem I wish to solve with my freedom project is **Raising the Awareness of the impact of Transportation**.
+The problem I wish to solve with my freedom project is **raising the awareness of the impact of transportation**.
 After this, I have to research the problem thoroughly by looking at various informative websites, and communicating with other peers who will be working with me in this project.

 ## Skills
 Some skills I learned while working on this blog include effective googling, time management, and working efficiently.